Supermage6/KEST2windowsverk/README.md

 the options are : driver provider, driver date, driver version, digi signer, driver details, uptate driver, roll back driver, disable driver, uninstall device. those are the options that u get.

 # 3.1.2.5 Lab - Search for BIOS or UEFI Firmware Updates

+What key or combination of keys is used to run Setup on your computer?

+Type your answers here.

 The BIOS Setup Utility or UEFI screen appears.
 Questions:
 Who is the manufacturer of the BIOS?

 Type your answers here.

 Which BIOS version is installed in your computer?